GMAC GMAT™ Exam

 Review all topics after you have completed the course.
 Candidates benefit from revision by remembering information, which proves essential on exam day.

 You may refer to the introduction to probability and statistics by V.K.
-Rohatgi, Introduction to Mathematical statistics by Hogg & Craig, Introduction to the theory of statistics by Mod & Graybill and Fundamentals of Mathematical statistics by S.C.
+Rohatgi, Introduction to Mathematical Statistics by Hogg & Craig, Introduction to the Theory of Statistics by Mod & Graybill and Fundamentals of Mathematical Statistics by S.C.
 Gupta & V.K.
 Kapoor.

 You can practise from Ordinary Differential Equations by Peter J. Collins, G.F.
 Simmons, M.D.
 Raisinghania.

-After completing the complete syllabus, revise all the topics.
+After completing the syllabus, revise all the topics.
 Revision helps students in remembering things, which turns out to be very beneficial on the day of the examination.

 Though JAM Mathematical Statistics is not an easy subject to score well in, it is manageable with regular practice and consistent and effective studies.